bucc7/annoying_spoilers/README.md

 Using this script is really simple: enter the text you want to send, and it will be instantly copied to your clipboard!

-To use this script, you may need to install these packages, but they should be already included with Python when you install it.
+To use this script, you may need to install these packages via pip/pip3, but they should be already included with Python when you install it.
 (Python 3.x and above):

 ```
 os